Your MPRN number: what it is and how to find it

 Again, your best bet in this case is to call the meter number helpline on 0870 608 1524, or use the online service Find My Supplier.
 They’ll be able to tell you who your current gas supplier is.
 You can also check out our handy blog, which gives more guidance on finding your gas and electricity supplier.

 Is an MPAN or MPRN the same as a meter serial number?

 If you decide to switch suppliers to get a better deal, it’s a really simple process.
-It shouldn’t take more than 21 days – and there’s usually zero interruption to your energy supply during the switchover.
-And now you know all about MPRNs, it should be really easy to have yours to hand when you switch, so the process runs even more smoothly.
+It shouldn’t take more than 21 days, and there’ll be zero interruption to your energy supply during the switchover.
+Now you know all about MPRNs, it should be really easy to have yours to hand when you switch, so the process runs even more smoothly.

 Want to see if you could get a better deal on your gas and electricity?
 Switch to OVO and you could cut your carbon footprint, and your bills, too.
-We offer renewable electricity as standard1, and we plant a tree for every year that you’re with us.
-Get a quote in 2 minutes.
+We offer renewable electricity as standard1, and we plant a tree for every year that you’re with us2.

-1. 100% of the renewable electricity we sell is backed by renewable certificates (Renewable Energy Guarantee of Origin certificates (REGOs)).
+1100% of the renewable electricity we sell is backed by renewable certificates (Renewable Energy Guarantee of Origin certificates (REGOs)).
 See here for details on Renewable Energy Guarantee of Origin certificates and how these work.
-What's more, 20% of the electricity we sell is purchased direct from UK renewable generators.
+A proportion of the electricity we sell is also purchased directly from renewable generators in the UK.